mirai-amritapuri-org/simulation/README.md

-# Simulation
+# BRAHMĀSTRA

-This repository contains simulation environments and tools used for development, testing, and validation of robotic systems.
+This repository contains simulation environments used to model and validate MIRAI robotic systems.

-Simulation is used to prototype behaviors, evaluate algorithms, and bridge the gap between software and real-world deployment.
+It includes robot descriptions, physics models, sensor simulation, and Gazebo-based testing to ensure simulated behavior closely matches real-world hardware.